celoos/C346-GitIntro/README.md

 The Unit Tests were generated using NetBean's JUnit and customized to test the features for expected performance and defects.

 A driver file was purposely omitted since the objective was Unit Testing practice.

+# Final notes

+The project was completed as per instructions prior to the introduction to GitHub and therefore everything was uploaded in its final state.